obianaghag/alx-low_level_programming/0x09-static_libraries/README.md

-This is a readme for the static library project.
+This is the readme file for static library in C programming.